AsianTaco/bias-model-test-bench/README.md

 Test bench
 ==

-TODO
---
-* More comprehensive documentation
-*

-Installation
+## Installation

---
+### Conda

-If you use conda, you can simply set up a new environment and install the dependencies by running:
+If you use conda, you can set up a new environment and install the dependencies by running:

 ```bash
 conda env create -f environment.yml